Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Revisiting the straight magnetic field case

 \section{Revisiting the straight magnetic field case}

 The main goal of this paper is to illustrate the effects of a twisted magnetic field in the nonlinear evolution of the standing torsional Alfv\'{e}n waves.
 In particular, we investigate its influence on the triggering of the KHi and the associated turbulence generation.
-However, before tackling the investigation of twist, we seize the opportunity to revisit the straight magnetic field case of Paper \citetalias{Diazsoler21} and to perform an extended study.
+However, before we investigate the twist, we revisit the straight magnetic field case of Paper \citetalias{Diazsoler21b} and perform an extended study.

-We rerun the simulation corresponding to the thin-layer case of Paper~\citetalias{Diazsoler21} but for larger times and deeper into the turbulent phase.
-So, the simulation is continued beyond the capacity of the AMR scheme to correctly describe the smallest spatial scales developed in the computational box.
+We reran the simulation corresponding to the thin-layer case of Paper~\citetalias{Diazsoler21b} but for longer times and deeper into the turbulent phase.
+The simulation was continued beyond the capacity of the AMR scheme in this way to correctly describe the smallest spatial scales that develop in the computational box.
 Although the dynamics of the smallest scales will then be affected by numerical dissipation, we can assume that the evolution at spatial scales larger than the maximum effective resolution will remain valid.
-Having this in mind, we can study how turbulence evolves globally at larger times despite the non-reliable information at the smallest scales.
+Having this in mind, we can study how turbulence evolves globally at longer times despite the unreliable information at the smallest scales.